Beta Help us improve: share your feedback on our new website.

 Only the finest

 No expense was spared on the Homes’ private chapel.
 It features fine carved stonework, especially the three-seated sedilia, where the priests sat during Mass.
-It is elaborately carved and features:
+It is elaborately carved and features corbels carved with angels playing musical instruments.

 Consecration crosses are carved on the chancel walls and sacristy, while the original chancel arch is decorated with Gothic capitals.
 Records tell us that in 1444 the priests wore black cloaks edged with lambskin.
 By the 1540s they had elaborate vestments of velvet and cloth of gold.

 A wall tomb in the sacristy also shows some excellent carving.
-It has a female head on each jamb, one showing a lady in mid-1400s attire.
+It features two female heads, one showing a lady in mid-1400s attire.
 This is surely the tomb of Lady Home, the founder’s wife.

 A place of some importance